Document Actions

 KW - Orphan Works

-N2 - Currently, lawmakers on both sides of the Atlantic are struggling with the problem of orphan works.
+AB - Currently, lawmakers on both sides of the Atlantic are struggling with the problem of orphan works.
 In the impact assessment of its proposal for a directive of the European Parliament and of theCouncil on certain permitted uses of orphan works, the Eurpean Commission mentions six possible ways of dealing with the problem.
 Three of the six (a statutory exception to copyright; extended collective licensing; an orphan-specific license granted by collecting societies) have each had their heyday during the past few years.
 This article examines how and why these changes in popularity occurred.
 In addition, it explains why a limitation on remedies would be the most adequate solution for the problem in Europe.

 SN - 2190-3387